Krishnapriya-bot/EVENTHIVE_TEAM_ROCKET/README.md

    - Delivery via Email (PDF) or WhatsApp (link).
    - Option to download from dashboard.

-5. **Notifications & Reminders**
-   - Booking confirmation via Email/WhatsApp.
-   - Automated reminders (24 hrs & 1 hr before).
-   - SMS/Push notification support.

-6. **Organizer Dashboard**
+5. **Organizer Dashboard**
    - Manage events, ticket inventory, bookings.
    - Real-time sales analytics & revenue tracking.
-   - Export attendee list (CSV/Excel).
-   - Role-based access (Admin, Manager, Volunteer).

-7. **Attendee Dashboard**
+6. **Attendee Dashboard**
    - View “My Tickets” & booking history.
    - Cancel booking (with refund policy).
-   - Loyalty points & rewards.

-8. **Discounts & Promotions**
-   - Promo codes, coupons, early bird discounts.
-   - Group offers (e.g., Buy 5, Get 1 Free).
-   - Referral rewards for invites.

-9. **Event Check-In System**
+7. **Event Check-In System**
    - QR/Barcode scanning for entry.
    - Real-time validation (prevent duplicates).
-   - Check-in stats for organizers.
+   - Check-in stats for organizers.  (here when u scan the qr code via mobile it will show the page where you are successfully scanned the ticket - as our website is in local       server so the condition is the mobile and the pc/laptop should be connected to same wifi).

-10. **Analytics & Reports**
+8. **Analytics & Reports**
     - Track tickets sold, revenue earned, active attendees.
     - Demographics insights (location, category).
-    - Downloadable reports.

 11. **Advanced Features**
-    - Refund & Cancellation workflow.
     - Social Media sharing (WhatsApp, Instagram, Facebook, Twitter).
-    - Live Streaming support (Hybrid events).
     - Map Mode (events shown as pins).